Know More About The Bats You Are Dealing With

 Bats do not attack people, bats are attracted to insects, and insects are attracted to us.
 So, while it may look like they are swooping in on you, what they’re really after are those little mosquitos flying around that you don’t notice.

-If you feel you have a bat issue, or even if you just want your attic checked for them, call Nature’s Way Pest Control, Inc for your free estimate today!
-518-745-5958.
+If you feel you have a bat issue, or even if you just want your attic checked for them speak to our experts.
+Give us a call at (518) 741-2219 in NY or (802) 736-7751 in VT to speak with a member of our staff for your free inspection today!

 Read more on our Bat FAQ page